DiffSpectra: Molecular Structure Elucidation from Spectra using Diffusion Models: Methods

 In the forward diffusion process, Gaussian noise $\bG_\epsilon \sim \mathcal{N}(\b0, \bI)$ is gradually added to the data over continuous time from $t=0$ to $t=1$.
 The noised sample $\bG_t$ is obtained by:

 where $\alpha_t$ and $\sigma_t$ are signal and noise scaling functions, typically determined by cosine or linear schedules.
 The signal-to-noise ratio (SNR) at time $t$ is defined as:

 The SNR is strictly decreasing from $t = 0$ to $t = 1$, ensuring that the data is gradually corrupted into pure noise as $t \to 1$.
-Given two times $0 \leq s < t \leq 1$, the conditional distribution of a noised graph at time $t$ given a less-noised graph at time $s$, denoted $q(\bG_t \mid \bG_s)$, is also Gaussian:
+Given two time steps, $s$ and $t$, $0 \leq s < t \leq 1$, the conditional distribution of a noised graph at time $t$ given a less-noised graph at time $s$, denoted $q(\bG_t \mid \bG_s)$, is also Gaussian:

 where the intermediate scaling factor and conditional variance are defined as:

 This formulation allows the forward process to be implemented using analytically tractable Gaussian transitions, which also facilitates efficient computation of training objectives and reverse-time sampling.